jonnyhoeven/workshop/WORKSHOP.md

 *** Ignore the `%` when pasting the password. ***

 - Browse to [argocd.k3d.local](https://argocd.k3d.local), username: `admin`, password: `password from previous command`.
-  Normally we would delete this initial secret after using it, and set a new admin password. but for now we'll keep it as is
+  Normally we would delete this initial secret after using it, and set a new admin password.
+For now we'll keep it as is

-- This repository includes an [argocd.Repository](/namespace/argocd/repository/argocd.Repository.yaml) file
+- This repository includes a [argocd.Repository](/namespace/argocd/repository/argocd.Repository.yaml) file

 - Update the repo url in this file to your forked repository